MediaArea/MediaConch_SourceCode/Documentation/REST.md

 * type:        string containing the policy operator (optional; value: "and", "or"; default is "and")
 * is_system:   boolean set to true if it is a system policy
 * is_public:   boolean set to true if it is a public policy
-* description: string containing the name of the policy (optional)
+* description: string containing the description of the policy (optional)
+* licence:     string containing the licence of the policy (optional)
 * children:    list of children of the policy (sub-policies, rules)

 {"id":0, "parent_id":-1, "name": "NAME", "description":"", "type":"and", "children":[]}